-It is recognised that tutors, supervisors and specialist support practitioners, such as language support staff, academic skills advisers and dyslexia support specialists or tutors may offer guidance on student work in draft form.
+- or tutor may offer guidance on student work in draft form.
 When guidance is sought from students about academic writing, this guidance must not extend into systematic corrections or rewriting for the student.
-Visible edits, such as the comments function (rather than track changes), should be used to point out observations made by the tutor, supervisor or language support staff.
+Visible edits, such as the comments function (rather than track changes), should be used to point out observations made by the tutor, supervisor or language support staff. - 2.6 The use of others, whether paid or not, to write or rewrite assignments for a student, is specially forbidden and may be penalised under the Academic Integrity policy, (QH Section 17C), even if the person providing such a service describes it as 'proof-reading'.